jhinkey/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md

 Congratulations, you've successfully built and deployed a new application.

-Next, learn how the example works.
+Next, learn how to create this portlet.

 ## How to Create an Application Using MVC Portlet